sergrom/xls-writer/README.md

 response.
 The caller owns and closes the destination.
 Use `Save` when the library should handle opening and closing the output file.

-CSV parsing and automatic splitting across sheets are the caller's responsibility.

 ## Development

 ```sh